telerik/blazor-docs/knowledge-base/scheduler-conditionally-disable-drag-for-some-appointments.md

 This KB article also answers the following questions:
 - How can I prevent specific appointments from being dragged in the Scheduler?
-- Is it possible to conditionally disable drag functionality for appointments in the Scheduler?
+- Is it possible to conditionally disable the drag functionality for appointments in the Scheduler?
 - How to use CSS and event handling to disable dragging for certain appointments?

 ## Solution